cloudiator/colosseum/documentation/api/entities/Image.md

-cloud            | The cloud associated with the image. imageOffer       | The image associated with the image. remoteId        | The UUID of the image. locations        | The locations at which the image is available. cloudCredentials | The cloud credentials used for retrieving the image. operatingSystem  | The operating system used by the image.
+cloud            | The cloud associated with the image. imageOffer       | The image associated with the image. remoteId        | The UUID of the image. location        | The location at which the image is available. cloudCredentials | The cloud credentials used for retrieving the image. operatingSystem  | The operating system used by the image.